 What is Rustic Design Style?

 What is rustic design style?
-Defined, rustic style places a strong emphasis on bringing the outdoors in while embracing the rugged and natural furniture and textures.
+Defined, rustic style strongly emphasizes bringing the outdoors in, embracing rugged and natural furniture and textures.
 It’s a difficult question to answer as it is an all-encompassing term for many similar design styles.
-‘Rustic Style‘ is used to describe everything from farmhouse and western, to industrial and modern-rustic design.
-Although the term is rather broad, there are several elements that tie the many forms of rustic design together.
+‘Rustic Style’describes everything from farmhouse and western to industrial and modern-rustic design.
+Although the term is rather broad, several elements tie together the many forms of rustic design.

 Rough-hewn beams instantly add rustic charm.
 They work to help define a space architecturally as well as anchor a rustic design.
-Wood beams can be used to frame ceilings, delineate doorways as well as surround fireplaces and windows.
-Round logs can be added to lend cabin charm.
+To achieve this look, use wood beams to frame ceilings, delineate doorways, and surround fireplaces and windows.
+Round logs lend cabin charm.

 Traditional Kitchen by Atlanta Architects & Peace Design

 An Alabama home situated on a stunning point in The Ridge on Lake Martin, designed by Tracery Interiors.

 The large main living space, defined by reclaimed wood beams that frame the windows overlooking Lake Martin, is divided into smaller, more intimate seating and dining areas by the towering fireplace.
-“The homeowners wanted to have areas to do different activities and for different people in the family.”
+“The homeowners wanted areas to do different activities and for different people in the family.”
 Explains designer Paige Sumblin Schnell, Principal of Tracery Interiors.

 Image courtesy of: Atlanta Homes

 Using natural materials is one of the defining characteristics of a rustic home.
 “Rustic design, at its core, is the use of organic elements in their most natural state,” says acclaimed interior designer Katie Hodges.

 Organic elements in the home help create a calm and peaceful environment.
-Choose materials that resonate with your own personal style that will help you connect to your interior.
-Whether its natural rock, wood, cotton, leather or seagrass, these items connect us to the great outdoors.
+Choose materials that resonate with your style to help you connect to your interior.
+These items tie us to the great outdoors, whether natural rock, wood, cotton, leather, or seagrass.
+Choose furnishings and decor with strong and slightly rough profiles, such as woven baskets, stump tables, and large-scale leather furniture.

 Living Room with Organic Elements

-This beautiful modern-rustic living room incorporates a wide variety of organic elements, such as brick flooring, stump accent table, wood shelving, textured artwork and a woven area rug.
+This beautiful modern-rustic living room incorporates various organic elements, such as brick flooring, stump accent table, wood shelving, textured artwork, and a woven area rug.

 Image courtesy of: Crate & Barrel